wearemolecule/elektra/README.md

 * `input_block` -- (text: Wrap, 5x16, 2x16, 7x8, 7x16, 1x1) | The input block.
 * `output_block` -- (text: Wrap, 5x16, 2x16, 7x8, 7x16, 1x1) | The block for which we want to see hours.

+The response from this method is an integer, representing the number of hours in the output block.

 #### Example
 ``` python
 import elektra